This statement will be reviewed in 2024.

 We are committed to working with relevant authorities and agencies across the UK to progress the recommendations listed in this position statement, with the aim of achieving steady improvement in UK outdoor air quality.

-Please see our priorities for action for more information on the commitments the College is making towards tackling climate change, including our Paediatrics 2040 work, which is predicting and planning for future models of care and workforce needs.
+Please see our priorities for action on climate change with more information on the commitments the College is making, including our Paediatrics 2040, which predicts and plans for future models of care and workforce needs.

-- 3. a. b. c. d. e. f. g.
-Royal College of Physicians & Royal College of Paediatrics and Child Health.
+- 3 a b c d e f g Royal College of Physicians & Royal College of Paediatrics and Child Health.
 Every breath we take: The lifelong impact of air pollution [Internet].
 London: The Royal College of Physicians; 2016.
-Available from: www.rcplondon.ac.uk/projects/outputs/every-breath-we-take-lifelong-impact-air-pollution
+Available from: https://www.rcplondon.ac.uk/projects/outputs/every-breath-we-take-lifelong-impact-air-pollution